Taylor Walls Preview, Player Props: Rays vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff ranks eighth in the league with a collective 9.1 strikeouts per nine innings.
+- The pitching staff for the Mariners has a collective 9.1 K/9, the seventh-best in MLB.

-- The Mariners have a 3.71 team ERA that leads all MLB pitching staffs.
+- The Mariners have the first-ranked team ERA among all MLB pitching staffs (3.74).

-- The Mariners give up the sixth-fewest home runs in baseball (154 total, 1.1 per game).
+- The Mariners give up the eighth-fewest home runs in baseball (157 total, 1.1 per game).

+- Woo (2-4) gets the starting nod for the Mariners in his 15th start of the season.
+He's put together a 4.50 ERA in 70 2/3 innings pitched, with 68 strikeouts.

+- The right-hander last pitched on Monday against the Cincinnati Reds, when he went five innings, allowing five earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.